 The class should follow a tqdm-like protocol.
-Calling the class should return a new progress bar object, which is activated with and terminated .
+Calling the class should return a new progress bar object, which is activated with enter and terminated exit.
 An update method is called whenever the progress bar is updated.
 Progress bar objects will not be reused; a new one will be created for each group of tasks.